Fathers Day Craft for Kids

 What You’ll Do

-To start this craft, you’ll need to download and print the popsicle template.
-You can do that HERE.
+You’ll need to download and print the popsicle template to start this craft.
+You can do that at the bottom of this post.

 You can even laminate the template for stability if you plan to use this in a classroom setting or with multiple children at home.